U.S. #1051

 Women’s Rights Pioneer

-These stamps were also part of a Bureau of Engraving and Printing experiment that began in 1954.
+The Bureau of Engraving and Printing began an experiment in 1954.
 In previous “wet” printings, the paper had a moisture content of 15 to 35 percent.
 In the experimental “dry” printings, the paper had a moisture content of 5 to 10 percent.
 This process required stiffer, thicker paper, special inks, and greater pressure to force the paper through the plates.